Septias/bachelor-thesis/overview.typ

 // - Recursive records can be looked up but don't change their inner structure by this operation.
 The only difference is that the rec keyword is removed.
 TODO: I don't know how to feel about this and whether this "marker" should be kept or whether it is only used initially to check wellformedness of parsed expressions.
 - To reduce with statements the first term has to reduce to a record and I don't like the formalization of that currently.
 For the next expression the record fields are added to the scope without shadowing existing bindings.
 I use the `/=` operator to get this behavior.
 See @with for further discussion.

+= Type System
+What follows are the typing and subtyping rules as well as an overview over the constraint subroutine.

 #colored_box(title: "Values", color: blue)[$
     p: t"  |  "x; "  |  "{..}"  |  rec" {..}